NoriSte/all-my-contributions/README.md

 **Black box testing Redux Saga**: My Redux Saga testing proposal ([StackOverflow](https://stackoverflow.com/questions/55734309/im-struggling-to-test-this-redux-saga/56017095#56017095))

+**React Hooks**: Why should I prefer to use hooks and not use a class-based component instead, what is the benefit of doing so? ([StackOverflow](https://stackoverflow.com/questions/54741142/converting-my-class-based-component-into-functional-components-using-hooks/54741742#54741742))

 **Cypress Mousemove issue**: The simplest code to show a strange mouse-related Cypress behaviour ([GitHub](https://github.com/NoriSte/cypress-mousemove-issue))

 **Redux Saga Login tests**: The Redux Saga documentation example... tested